Course teaching, day to day and requirements

 - Some of our students have gone on to become members of the Knifemakers' Guild of Southern Africa and American Bladesmith Society Journeyman Smiths.

-A typical course day - Our courses run from 7:30 am Wednesday for our 5-day courses, or 7:30 am Friday for our 3-day courses, to Sunday lunchtime.
+A typical course day - Our courses run from 7:30 am Wednesday for our 5-day courses, or 7:30 am Friday for our 3-day courses, to mid-afternoon Sunday.
 The lunch break is only half an hour, so come prepared as there will be no time to pop into town for lunch.
-We have a well-stocked knifemaking video library and you are welcome to spend the evenings watching them in the bunkhouse.
+We have a well-stocked knifemaking video library and you are welcome to spend the evenings watching them in the cottage.
 We have a generator in case ESKOM lets us down, we can at least carry on working!
 Each day is very long with us working 10 to 12 hours a day, so be prepared and please be prompt!
-Oros and water is always available and we have coffee/tea/cooldrinks with biscuits/rusks/cake twice a day.
+Oros and water is always available and we have coffee/tea/cool drinks with biscuits/rusks/cake twice a day.

 - Please do not book these courses unless you are 100% interested in knives, don't come on the course because you showed a little bit of interest in "Ninja" swords and your mom wants to send you because you have no other interests - stick to computer games.